The Ramshorn: Architectural significance

 The Ramshorn was originally built as St David's Parish Church in 1824, replacing a church that had stood on the site since 1720.
 Now a category A listed building, it was designed by English architect Thomas Rickman in the Gothic Revival style.
 This was the only Scottish church he designed.

 Many of the stained-glass windows in the building are the work of W and J J Kier of Glasgow.
 They depict stories from the Old and New Testament.

 Historical significance

 Known popularly as the Ramshorn Kirk, the church was in a wealthy and sought after area of Glasgow at the time.
 Prominent Glaswegians buried in the surrounding Ramshorn Cemetery, include industrialist David Dale, and tobacco merchants Andrew Buchanan and John Glassford.

 Pierre Emile L'Angelier is also buried in the graveyard.
-He is the victim in the 1857 Madeleine Smith murder case.
+He was the victim in the 1857 Madeleine Smith murder case.

-The exterior of the building features a plaque to Sir John A MacDonald, the first prime minister of Canada, who was born in the parish.
-You will also find plaques to Professor John Anderson, natural philosopher and founder of the institution that would become the University of Strathclyde, and his grandfather John Anderson, who was minister at the Ramshorn Church.
+The exterior of the building features a plaque to Sir John A MacDonald, the first prime minister of Canada, who was born in the parish, in addition to plaques to Professor John Anderson, natural philosopher and founder of the institution that would become the University of Strathclyde, and his grandfather John Anderson, who was minister at the Ramshorn Church.